 A credit monitoring service may be able to help if you’re concerned about identity theft, but note there is no guarantee that your identity won’t get stolen.

-If you’re a Credit Karma member, consider enabling our free credit monitoring service (our article gives you step-by-step instructions on how to do this).
+If you’re a Credit Karma member, consider enabling our free credit monitoring service.

 What’s important here is that a service can help you spot suspicious activity early and may even help you recover your identity after it’s been stolen.